 We spoke to Amos, and he told us that before the account was upgraded in 2011, he had a fee free account with the same bank, and that he'd been persuaded by bank staff to agree to the upgrade due to the benefits.
 But there wasn't any evidence to show that he didn't know he had a choice about whether to take the packaged bank account.

 We could see that in 2011, when the account was sold, Amos had travelled abroad, owned a smartphone and also drove a car.
-So when he took out account, he could have made use of any of the insurance benefits.
+So when he took out the account, he could have made use of the insurance benefits.
 The fact that he hadn't needed to didn't mean that the account had been mis-sold.

 Insurance policies give cover in case bad things happen, and often aren't claimed on.
 But that doesn't mean they weren't a good buy at the time.
 Additionally, he had sometimes used a small overdraft, which had been cheaper as a result of having the account.

-We felt there was no evidence that the benefits of the account couldn't have been used by Amos, so the fact that he hadn't used them wasn't a sufficient enough argument to bring a complaint.
+We felt there was no evidence that the benefits of the account couldn't have been used by Amos, so the fact that he hadn't used them wasn't a sufficient argument to bring a complaint.
 So we didn't uphold his complaint.